infinite-dao/collector-matching/README.md

     - do matching and comparison of fragmentated name parts (n-grams) using k-nearest neighbour or cosine similarity
     - write table data output (e.g. CSV) according to DarwinCore Agent Attribution (GitHub: [RDA_recommendations.md](https://github.com/tdwg/attribution/blob/master/documents/RDA_recommendations.md), [RDA_technical_examples.md](https://github.com/tdwg/attribution/blob/master/documents/RDA_technical_examples.md)) to faciliate post processing

+4. Decide the associated linkages

+    - These programmes only provide the basis for the decision, the decision as to which names are to be linked to which identifiers should not be made blindly and automatically, but a person (e.g. curator) should assess this and then decide ;-)

 As a visual summary, the processing goes like: